Hudson Yards (development): Restaurants and amenities

-In a review of the restaurant offerings at Hudson Yards written in anticipation of the complex opening to the public, Ryan Sutton criticized Related and Oxford for including only two establishments run by women.
-Further, Sutton criticized Related and Oxford for failing to provide opportunities for small, local operators to open in Hudson Yards, instead leasing to restaurateurs and organizations which had already experienced "great success".
-Sutton also criticized the lack of "vibrancy" at Hudson Yards, caused by a lack of street-level restaurants.
-Sutton noted the presence of several chain establishments, such as Sweetgreen and Think Coffee, at street-level in and near the complex, but wrote that "Fast casual isn't known for fostering communal dinnertime bonhomie".
-In his review, Sutton did express positive anticipation of Mercado Little Spain, a restaurant and food court which had not yet opened in 10 Hudson Yards at the time the piece was published by Eater.
+In a review of the restaurant offerings at Hudson Yards written in anticipation of the complex opening to the public, Ryan Sutton criticized Related and Oxford for including only two establishments run by women and for failing to provide opportunities for small, local operators to open in Hudson Yards, instead leasing to restaurateurs and organizations which had already experienced "great success".

-When Mercado Little Spain ultimately opened in 2019, Eater published a mixed review of its offerings written by Robert Sietsema.
+When Mercado Little Spain ultimately opened in 2019, Eater published a mixed review of its offerings, written by Robert Sietsema.
 In a separate review by Sutton of the opened complex, published in 2019, the critic referred to Hudson Yards as "the worst place to eat fancy food in New York".
-In the 2019 review, which served as an introduction to Eaters individual reviews of restaurants in Hudson Yards, Sutton panned TAK Room, a restaurant by Thomas Keller, but offered praise for Kawi and Milos Wine Bar.
-In his full review of TAK Room, Sutton criticized its prices and the discrepancy between the cost of eating at the restaurant and his perception of the quality of the food and service.
-Pete Wells, in his review of the restaurant, echoed Sutton's criticisms.
-TAK Room closed in 2020 due to the COVID-19 pandemic.

-The Equinox Hotel received a positive review from Vanity Fair.
+The Equinox Hotel received a positive review from Vanity Fair in 2022.
 Samantha Lewis praised the hotel for its emphasis on providing guests with "blissful slumber".
 The hotel's restaurant, Electric Lemon, has received an "underwhelming" review from Pete Wells.

+In September 2023, Florence Fabricant of the New York Times noted that BondSt Hudson Yards, a “hot spot for sushi and celebrities,” was “bigger, grander” and “splashier” than its original location in NoHo.
+Fabricant went on to review the recently opened Locanda Verde location In November 2024, stating that “new and improved” is “the best way to describe this Hudson Yards location”.
+The two-story Locande Verde features artwork by Robert De Niro Sr. and is located on street level.

+Pete Wells included Hudson Yards’ Mercado Little Spain on the New York Times’ 100 Best Restaurants in New York City in 2024 list.

 Public perception

 The Hudson Yards development has had mixed public approval.
-The New York Times questioned if New York City needed another "gated community," which alludes to the premium nature of the development, shops and condominium offerings.
+The New York Times questioned if New York City needed another "gated community", which alludes to the premium nature of the development, shops and condominium offerings.
 Bridget Read wrote for Curbed in 2022 that "the broad public benefit from the largest real-estate development in American history has not yet materialized".
 A study by The New School found that Hudson Yards had cost city residents an additional $2.2 billion in taxes, even though the project was supposed to have been self-financed.
+However, by June 2023, the New York City Comptroller found that Hudson Yards significantly increased its contributions to city taxes – "$200 million more a year than we expected.

 Comedian Conner O'Malley released a video titled "Hudson Yards Video Game" which was perceived as critical of the project.

-Resilience
+Recently, the development's public perception has shifted, with locals commenting that "Hudson Yards had to really change to be geared towards a local population."
+This involved leaning "into the community idea" by bringing in a barbershop, a cobbler and wine store, and a day spa.

+Retailers say the visitor mix today is "a balance among local residents, both American and international tourists, and the office workers who occupy the more than 7 million square feet of commercial real estate at the development."